A barista smiles at a counter, construction workers place boards, and parents feed their baby a bottle.

 - UWNEMN Executive Director Erin Shay

-Minnesota is now the 30th state in the nation to utilize ALICE data.
+Minnesota was the 30th state in the nation to utilize ALICE data.

 Dig into the data on an interactive website that breaks down information on different local levels!